department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/error-messaging.md

 Error messages let users know when they have made a mistake on a form field.
 </div>

+In all cases, only show error validation messages or stylings after a user has interacted with a particular field.

 ## Errors on text inputs

 For all text inputs, the error message is placed between the label and the input.